-Research Interests: migration, citizenship, and exclusion, racism and antisemitism, legal and constitutional history and theory, historical sociology, philosophy and methodology of social science
+Research Interests: migration, citizenship, and exclusion; racism and antisemitism; legal and constitutional history and theory; historical sociology and APD; philosophy and methodology of social science

 My DPhil project focuses on the historical dimension of migration politics in liberal democracies with a special focus on the inter-war period.
 By drawing from ideational critical juncture and institutional order arguments and by comparing political developments in Europe and the United States, I set out to show that there exist long continuities in how Western democracies attempt to regulate and control migration.
 These attempts, I argue, are entangled with ideas about race and differential humanity.
 In my research, I am interested in combining approaches from history and the social sciences within a critical realist framework to uncover long term political traditions and the interactions of ideas and institutions.
 My work employs qualitative, historical, and comparative methods.
 My primary supervisor is Desmond King.
 My secondary supervisors are Andrew Thompson (College) and Matthew Gibney (Department).

 Before starting the DPhil in Politics at Oxford’s Department of Politics and International Relations and Nuffield College in 2019, I completed the MSc in Politics Research (St Hilda's College, Oxford, 2019).
 I hold a double-major BA in History and Political Science from Heidelberg University, Germany (2018).
 During my studies at Heidelberg, I spent a year at St Hugh’s College (Oxford, 2016-17).
 My Bachelor and Master's programmes in Heidelberg and Oxford were funded by the German Academic Scholarship Foundation and St Hilda's College.
 My doctoral studies have been jointly funded by Nuffield College and the Economic and Social Research Council's Grand Union DTP (Migration Pathway).

 I offer undergraduate teaching in Prelims "Introduction to the Practice of Politics" (Section B) and of papers 205: "The Government and Politics of the United States" and 212: "International Relations in the Era of Two World Wars".